Author Bio Clichés New Authors Should Always Avoid

 One example of a great little bio is Neil Gaiman on Twitter.

-Another one that I like is Mark Coker—especially the squirrel part.
+Another one I like is Mark Coker—especially the part about the squirrel.

 Founder of Smashwords, an ebook distributor.
 Also angel investor, gardener, hiker, battler of squirrels, dreamer, doer, co-author of Boob Tube.